Hands Nagoya: Recommended Shops and the Most Charming Items!

 article thumbnail image

-The Japanese train system is notoriously difficult to use for a first-timer to Japan.
+The Japanese train system can be difficult to use for a first-timers in Japan.
 We'll explain the different types of trains, and what to keep in mind when riding them.

 Riding Trains in Japan - A Basic Guide

-However, the Japanese train system is also notorious for being difficult to navigate.
-With quirks like the same train stopping at different stations depending on whether it is a weekday or the weekend, even Japanese people have trouble getting the right train sometimes.
+However, the Japanese train system may seem difficult to navigate for those unfamiliar with riding trains.
+Sometimes with unusual scheduling, like trains stopping at differing stations depending on whether it's a weekday or the weekend, even Japanese locals can have trouble getting on the right train.

-Apparently, many visitors to Japan have made mistakes like getting on a rapid train and overshooting their intended stop.
+So naturally, it can be easy for people visiting Japan to make mistakes like getting on a rapid train and ending up overshooting their intended stop.

 Book Shinkansen (bullet train) tickets